Bolivia's Evo Morales faces tight election race | DW | 20.10.2019

 Read more: Bolivia's Evo Morales plans lithium mining offensive

-Mesa, a 66-year-old journalist and historian who was president from 2003-2005, has campaigned on a platform of strengthening democratic institutions and tackling corruption.
+Mesa, a 66-year-old journalist and historian who was president from 2003-2005, has campaigned on a platform of boosting environmental protection, strengthening democratic institutions and tackling corruption.

 If no candidate gets 40% of the vote with a lead of at least 10 points, the election will go to a second-round runoff on December 15.